 Standard 7: VOIR DIRE

-shall be limited to relevant may be conducted on all matters relevant in to determining whether to remove a juror for cause and exercising peremptory challenges.
+Voir Dire examination may be conducted on all matters relevant to determining whether to remove a juror for cause and exercising peremptory challenges.

 (b) The trial judge may conduct the initial voir dire examination.
 Counsel shall be permitted to question panel members for a reasonable period of time.

 (c) The judge shall ensure that the privacy of prospective jurors is reasonably protected, and that the questioning by counsel is consistent with the purpose of the voir dire process.

 (d) In felony criminal cases, the voir dire process shall be held on the record.
 In civil and misdemeanor criminal cases, the voir dire process shall be held on the record unless waived by the parties on the record or in writing.

 North Dakota Statutes and Court Rules: Rule 47, N.D.R.Civ.P., and Rule 24, N.D.R.CrimP.

 Note: The standard is consistent with most practice in the state.
 Adoption of this standard should contribute to the uniformity of practice.